MCakacz/RPTA-Revolutionary_Public_Transport_App/README.md

-## Python Message App Using Colorama
+## Python Experimental Public Transport App

 ## Description
 This simple Python program demonstrates the use of the Colorama library to colorize text and simulates the operation of a public transportation system at two bus stops.